by Cynthia M. Johnson, MA

-Laryngoscopy is the visual exam of the voice box, also called the larynx, and the vocal cords.
-It can be done as:
+Laryngoscopy is an exam of the voice box and vocal cords.

 Reasons for Procedure

-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 What to Expect

 Prior to Procedure

 Description of the Procedure

-You will sit up straight in a high-back chair.
+You will sit in a chair.
 A headrest will push your head and jaw forward.
-The anesthesia will be sprayed into your throat.
 Your tongue will be covered with gauze and held by the doctor.
-You will then need to breathe through your mouth as if panting.
-A warm mirror will be held at the back of the throat.
-The doctor will ask you to make a specific sound and watch the larynx.
-If there is a foreign object, such as a chicken bone, it can be removed.
+You will be asked to breathe through your mouth as if you were panting.
+A warm mirror will be held to the back of the throat.
+The doctor will ask you to make a certain sound.
+The larynx will be viewed.
+Other needed procedures may be done at this time.

-The direct method is most often done after the indirect method.
-The direct method will allow the doctor to see a greater area.
-The direct method may also be used if your gag reflex did not allow a thorough exam using the indirect method.
-A special scope will be inserted through your nose or mouth and into your throat.
-The larynx will be examined through an eyepiece on the scope or a camera and screen.
-The doctor may then collect specimens, remove growths, or retrieve a foreign object trapped in the throat.
-This method is often done in the operating room under general anesthesia or in the office under local anesthesia.
+The method may be done after the indirect method.
+It allows the doctor to get a better view.
+It may also be used if your gag reflex did not allow for an indirect exam.
+A special scope will be placed through your nose or mouth, then passed into your throat.
+The larynx will be checked through an eyepiece on the scope or a camera.
+Other needed procedures may be done at this time.

 How Long Will It Take?

-An indirect laryngoscopy only takes a few minutes.
-A direct laryngoscopy takes about 5–45 minutes, depending on the problem.
+The indirect method only takes a few minutes.
+The direct method takes about 5 to 45 minutes, depending on the problem.